nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 Kanya informed her that it also had language decoding functions, and if specific brainwaves were stored, it could track radio waves and automatically find targets.

-Unlike Sirone's group, who were excited about the combat enhancement, Clove rolled his eyes anxiously.
+Unlike Shirone's group, who were excited about the combat enhancement, Clove rolled his eyes anxiously.

 Even to heretics, the word Nephilim was powerful.

 This was different from the fear felt toward strong enemies.
 The Nephilim represented an unknown terror unrelated to the level of force.

-Recalling the attitude they had shown him so far, he hoped Sirone wouldn't place some strange curse on him.
+Recalling the attitude they had shown him so far, he hoped Shirone wouldn't place some strange curse on him.

-Sure enough, Sirone approached him.
+Sure enough, Shirone approached him.

-Contrary to his thoughts of being helplessly victimized, Sirone took out a yellow elixir and placed it in his hand.
+Contrary to his thoughts of being helplessly victimized, Shirone took out a yellow elixir and placed it in his hand.

 It was a fee.